In this post: We gave an old primitive styles country coffee table with heart cutouts a modern farmhouse makeover.

-- Cut beadboard paneling to fit all four sides of chest coffee table.
+- Cut beadboard paneling to fit all four sides of the chest coffee table.

 - Glue in place using No More Nails.

-- Paint entire piece in a white (remember I used Behr Swiss Coffee).
+- Paint the entire piece in white (remember I used Behr Swiss Coffee).

 - Mix 2 parts water, 1 part paint, and 5 parts glaze in a plastic cup.